fabric-lib: RDMA Point-to-Point Communication for LLM Systems: TransferEngine

 \section{TransferEngine}

-\textit{TransferEngine} is the foundational library that enables efficient RDMA-based point-to-point communication, abstracting heterogeneous hardware under a simple protocol.
+The \textit{TransferEngine} is the core component of \texttt{fabric-lib}, enabling efficient RDMA-based point-to-point communication by abstracting heterogeneous hardware under a simple protocol.
 It exposes \textsc{Send}/\textsc{Recv} operations to implement RPC-like interfaces.
-For KvCache tranfers, it provides paged \textsc{Write}s for bulk writes.
+For KvCache transfers, it provides paged \textsc{Write}s for bulk writes.
 For RL weight transfers, it exposes low-latency high-throughput \textsc{Write} operations.
 For MoE routing, it specializes \textsc{Write}s targeting many peers to implement low-latency \textsc{Scatter} and \textsc{Barrier} operations.
 There are no ordering guarantees across any of the operations.
 An immediate value can be optionally associated with \textsc{Write}s to increment a counter on the receiver upon receipt.

+The key contributions of the \textit{TransferEngine} are the portable RDMA interface built on reliable-but-unordered transport semantics and the \textsc{ImmCounter} primitive for order-agnostic completion notification.
+The subsections below present the design, API, and engineering optimizations that realize these abstractions.